bcfletcher/lego_projects/FLL/2024_Submerged_Pybricks_Code/readme.txt

 They used created and used the Gen3_Robot_Front_Top_Attach_rev18.io with a number of attachments.

-We are still coverting the attachments to drawings in BrinkLink Studio.
+We are still converting the attachments to drawings in BrinkLink Studio.